How Long Can I Be on Long-Term Disability?

 Discuss Your Benefits Claim with Preszler Injury Lawyers’ Team

 If your insurance provider has denied your claim for long-term disability benefits, or your benefits payments have been stopped before you’re able to return to work, Preszler Injury Lawyers may be able to review your policy and help you navigate the appeals process or litigate your claim, if you qualify.
-Call Preszler Injury Lawyers today at (416) 364-2000 for a free, initial consultation.
+Call Preszler Injury Lawyers today at 1-800-JUSTICE for a free, initial consultation.